-When you need objective counsel and passionate representation in the face of a will contest, the Palm Beach probate litigation attorneys at Kitroser & Associates are ready to serve you.
+When you need objective counsel and passionate representation in the face of a Will Contest, the Palm Beach County probate litigation attorneys at Kitroser, Lewis & Mighdoll are ready to serve you.
 We have been helping South Florida families with all their estate planning needs for more than three decades.
 Contact us today to schedule a free consultation at 561-721-0600 or contact us online.

 The Atrium Building